XanaduAI/strawberryfields/doc/development/development_guide.rst

     pytest tests/backend/test_states.py --cov --cov-report=term-missing

+Passing the ``--cov`` option will generate a coverage report for all modules of Strawberry Fields.
+To get the coverage of a module in specific, its path can be passed with ``--cov`` (see next example).

 The previously mentioned ``pytest`` options can be combined with the coverage options.
 As an example, the ``-k`` option allows you to pass a boolean string using file names, test class/test function names, and marks.
 Using ``-k`` in